Fire Extinguishers: The Types and Their Uses

 - Class F – These fires most commonly occur in kitchens and food preparation facilities and involve cooking oil or fat.

-There are a variety of fire extinguisher types, all uniquely designed to combat various forms of fire:Download our guide
+There are a variety of fire extinguisher types, all uniquely designed to combat various forms of fire:Download Our Free Guide

 Foam Fire Extinguisher